-Useful Mobile Apps in Nepal for Every Traveller (2024)
+Useful Mobile Apps in Nepal for Travelers

 Useful Mobile Apps in Nepal

-Although Nepal does not have Uber or Grab, it has other reliable taxi apps that work great.
-These include taxi apps such as Pathao, inDrive, Taximandu and Tootle.
 Pathao and InDrive tend to be the most popular taxi apps in Nepal but the others work just as well.

-• Kathmandu: Pathao, InDrive, Taximandu and Tootle all work in Kathmandu
+• Kathmandu: Pathao, InDrive, Taximandu and Tootle

-There are two types of taxis you can book through the taxi apps in Nepal: car or motorbike.
-The motorbike taxi tends to be the cheapest, around Rs.
+The motorbike taxi is the cheapest, around Rs.
 100-150/trip within Kathmandu.
 While the car taxi is also still considered pretty cheap compared to taxi prices in Europe (around Rs.
 400-500/trip).

 After you book your trip, the driver usually calls you to confirm the pick up location.
 Not all the drivers can speak English, so just keep repeating “I am at the pick up location” as they will understand that and come pick you up.

-After that you can track the car as it nears to your pick up point.
+After that, you can track the car as it nears to your pick up point.
 It is best if you have the exact cash as the driver may not have change to give you back.

 Either network you choose, it is best to download their mobile app as well.
 If you have their app, you will be able to track your data usage or top up your data.